-ACOFP 2024 Health Policy
+ACOFP 2026 Health Policy

-Advocacy Priority Number Four
+Advocacy Priority Number Five

 Improve Outcomes and Reduce Costs Through Primary Care and Support for Family Physicians

-The goal of any healthcare system is to improve the overall health of the patients it serves, and to achieve this goal, the importance of primary care must be recognized and its greater use must promoted.
+The goal of any healthcare system is to improve the overall health of the patients it serves, and to achieve this goal, the importance of primary care must be recognized, and its greater use must promoted.
 Many studies show dramatic benefits in geographic areas that have higher primary care provider (PCP) use and higher ratios of PCPs per capita.[i]

 ACOFP also supports measures to increase payments for vaccine reimbursement, as well as resources and regulatory flexibilities for providers administering vaccines—especially due to the costs associated with maintaining COVID-19 vaccines.

 In addition, OMT, a clinically appropriate pain management treatment that can help reduce the need for addictive medications, is a valuable tool that can be used to provide holistic care and treatment to all patients.
 This underutilized service improves health outcomes and must be protected and made more available to patients.
+However, the CY 2026 PFS final rule imposes an efficiency adjustment on non-time-based services, including OMT services, resulting in a 2.5 percent reduction in work RVUs for OMT services, with additional cuts proposed every three years.
+ACOFP is concerned that this reduction in payment for OMT services will lead to even greater underutilization of these services.

 Advocacy Positions:

-• Support primary care models that empower and reward PCPs who focus on preventing chronic illness, managing patients, and appropriately using specialists.
+- Support primary care models that empower and reward PCPs who focus on preventing chronic illness, managing patients, and appropriately using specialists.

-• Educate specialists on the role of PCPs in coordinating care to ensure the patient is receiving high-quality care.
+- Educate specialists on the role of PCPs in coordinating care to ensure the patient is receiving high-quality care.

-• Support reimbursement policies that reward care provided by family physicians who provide high-quality and improved patient outcomes.
+- Support reimbursement policies that reward care provided by family physicians who provide high-quality and improved patient outcomes.

-• Ensure physicians are incentivized to perform care coordination activities, which are essential for improved outcomes and reduced healthcare costs.
+- Ensure physicians are incentivized to perform care coordination activities, which are essential for improved outcomes and reduced healthcare costs.

-• Ensure the timely sharing of patient information from specialists to family physicians.
+- Ensure the timely sharing of patient information from specialists to family physicians.

-• Appropriately reimburse family physicians through Medicare Part B for the administration of medically necessary vaccines (beyond influenza, pneumococcal, and the hepatitis B virus [HBV]) to reduce COVID-19 and maintain appropriate care coordination.
+- Prove appropriate reimbursement to family physicians through Medicare Part B for the administration of medically necessary vaccines (beyond influenza, pneumococcal, and the hepatitis B virus [HBV]) to reduce COVID-19 and maintain appropriate care coordination.

-• Recognize the clinical value and cost savings from physician-led care coordination and establish appropriate reimbursement policies for such activities.
+- Recognize the clinical value and cost savings from physician-led care coordination and establish appropriate reimbursement policies for such activities.

-• Carefully consider how new federal health program policies will affect EHR systems and provide support to physicians for any new policy that requires changes to existing EHRs.
+- Consider how new federal health program policies will affect EHR systems and provide support to physicians for any new policy that requires changes to existing EHRs.

-• Support measures to increase payments for vaccine reimbursement, as well as resources and regulatory flexibilities for providers administering vaccines.
+- Support measures to increase payments for vaccine reimbursement, as well as resources and regulatory flexibilities for providers administering vaccines.

-• Protect reimbursement for OMT and encourage OMT to be utilized as a tool to improve patient care.
+- Protect reimbursement for OMT and encourage OMT to be utilized as a tool to improve patient care.

 [i] Shi L. The impact of primary care: a focused review.
 Scientifica (Cairo).
 2012;2012:432892. doi:10.6064/2012/432892